5. Controllers

 Click: Merge pull request, then: Confirm merge to merge the changes into main.
 You should see the following:

 This means that main on GitHub has been updated as the central source of truth.
-Locally all we have right now is:
+Locally what we have is:

 - Local